Events @ ARRAY | Free Film Screening

 4:45 PM | Screening Ends

 Screenings of THE OUTSIDERS and MALCOLM X are also included in the day’s program.
 Please note: Each film screening will have a separate ticketed entry.
 Guests must RSVP and possess a ticket for each film in order to attend any of the three film screenings.
+Guests checked-in for this screening will have access to the Liberated Lit conversation featuring Cindy Hohl, President of the American Library Association and local independent bookstore owners Nikki High and Chris Capizzi about the importance of access to books of all kinds and creating communities where books and reading are embraced.
+Moderated by Tammy Garnes, VP of Education and Understanding, ARRAY.

 MPAA Rating: